dygufa/powpowbot/README.md

-Text-based FPS Telegram Bot
+Text-based FPS Telegram Bot or PowPow for friends
 ==============
-Telegram Bot for a text-based FPS game made by [Rodrigo Araujo](http://www.dygufa.com/) based on [Guilherme Sehn's](http://www.guisehn.com/) Text-based FPS [project](https://github.com/guisehn/text-based-fps)
+Telegram Bot for a text-based FPS game or just PowPow made by [Rodrigo Araujo](http://www.dygufa.com/) based on [Guilherme Sehn's](http://www.guisehn.com/) Text-based FPS [project](https://github.com/guisehn/text-based-fps)

 How to play
 ----------